 If you live in a small house and desperately need some extra living space, adding a small conservatory to your home could be the perfect solution for you.

 If you are considering adding a small conservatory to your property to gain some much needed extra living space and are looking for some guidance or general hints and tips on how best to go about planning, designing and building it, we have got you covered.
+In this article, we will cover all the pros and cons or choosing the best small conservatory for your small home, the best styles suited to gardens with limited space.

 How to choose the best small conservatory